RobRendell/gTove/README.md

 * Fix some regressions with Offline mode.
 * Reduce the "same level" vertical offset to 1.5 tiles (was 2.0)
 * Always focus on the the highest elevation map(s) on a given level when going up/down or resetting the camera.
+* Don't re-focus the camera when starting to reposition a map.
+* Only change the camera's distance from the point it's looking at when resetting the camera.

 ## Plans/TODO